-China expert Elizabeth Economy has noted that Beijing "has begun the process of engaging in the Arctic through research, investment, and diplomacy."239 Although its borders lie some distance from the Arctic, China has displayed a growing interest in the region, based mainly upon the potential opportunities for shorter sea routes and the eventual development of energy-related natural resources, as well as metals and minerals; the International Institute of Strategic Studies states that "China is the world's largest consumer of raw materials and hydrocarbon resources.
+China expert Elizabeth Economy has noted that Beijing "has begun the process of engaging in the Arctic through research, investment, and diplomacy."
+Although its borders lie some distance from the Arctic, China has displayed a growing interest in the region, based mainly upon the potential opportunities for shorter sea routes and the eventual development of energy-related natural resources, as well as metals and minerals; the International Institute of Strategic Studies states that "China is the world's largest consumer of raw materials and hydrocarbon resources.
 China's economy is strongly dependent upon exports; some analysts have estimated that as much as one-half of China's GDP is reliant upon exports and shipping.
 Ocean transportation is the chief avenue for China's large petroleum imports.
 Beijing is keenly interested in having free access to the future northern waterways, which would drastically reduce both sailing times and transportation costs.
-Other observers have argued that China's interest is motivated in the Arctic's emerging status as "the new fishing grounds-the world's largest storehouse of biological protein."241 Finally, some have also interpreted China's growing interest in the Arctic as further
+Other observers have argued that China's largest storehouse of biological protein."
+Finally, some have also interpreted China's growing interest in the Arctic as further evidence of its effort to expand its influence as a global player: "They know that [the] Arctic may be one of the hot spots of the 21st century."